jokob-sk/NetAlertX/front/plugins/README.md

 >  ...
 >```

-The actual SQL query you want to execute is then stored as a `CMD` setting, similar to the `pialert-db-query` plugin type The format has to adhere to the format outlined in the "Column order and values" section above.
+The actual SQL query you want to execute is then stored as a `CMD` setting, similar to a Plugin of the `pialert-db-query` plugin type.
+The format has to adhere to the format outlined in the "Column order and values" section above.

 >  🔎Example
 >